cdupont/keycloak-hs/docs/tutorial.md

 ![perm2](img/perm2.png)

+We have now encoded that our user "demo" can view our resource.
 That's it for the confguration of Keycloak.
 We are now able to ask to Keycloak if a user has view access to our ressource: